 Too big to fit some users’ hands comfortably as a fidget tool.
 Some kids don’t like the spiky feel of the ball.
-May be too distracting to use in classrooms, as they can roll away.

 Eventually will burst with enough play or rehydration.
 Can crumble when drying out.
 Difficult to clean up if spilled.
 Some find them too small, even after hydration.
-Small enough to swallow if kids are unsupervised.

 It's harder for some children to engage with toys than others.
 Some toys don't provide the type of stimulation certain kids desire, and others provide too much visual and auditory stimulation, which can be overwhelming.
 Sensory toys are specially designed to engage and stimulate one of the five senses.